Donna Miskend

 Artist Statement

 My work is nature and literary themed.
 I've added scientific and botanical illustration to my portfolio to deepen my understanding of individual species.
-And I integrate nature and the environment into my teaching programs wherever possible.
+And I integrate nature themed and environmental issues into my teaching programs wherever possible.
 My non scientific work is influenced by the organic fluidity of Art Nouveau and many historical artists.
 I primarily work in watercolor, but I enjoy other mediums and teach a variety of traditional 2D art mediums and 3D projects using up-cycled materials to children through senior adults.
 I think art is for the curious and should be fun, inspiring and engaging!

 Educational Background